Low blood sugar (hypoglycaemia)

 You can usually still drive if you're at risk of low blood sugar.
 But you'll need to take extra precautions to reduce the chance of this happening while driving.

-You also need to tell the Driver & Vehicle Agency (DVA) and your car insurance company about your condition.
+You also need to tell the Driver and Vehicle Agency (DVA) and your car insurance company about your condition.

 For more information, see: